Live and Learn Construction Grant Program Illinois State Library

 The Illinois State Library does not make recommendations for contractors, engineers, architects or building consultants.
 Incomplete applications will not be considered.

-For more information about public library construction grants, please call 217-524-4901 or email firstname.lastname@example.org.
+For more information about public library construction grants, you may call 800-665-5576, Option 2 or email firstname.lastname@example.org.